2022 Strawberry Picking Near Chicago: U-Pick Map and Tips

 Updated:

-Outdoor Places to GoSummerTravel
+Outdoor Places to GoNatureSummerTravel

-The strawberry season usually begins in mid-June and continues for 3–4 weeks, depending on the weather and how many people come to pick.
+The strawberry season in Illinois usually begins between April and June and continues for 3โ€“4 weeks, depending on the weather and how many people come to pick.
 This can vary with weather patterns, so it is best to check with the farm you are planning to visit to find out when they expect to open for the season.

 Most farms recommend checking their Facebook page or calling beforehand for more up-to-date information regarding their crops.
 We have provided the most up-to-date information possible for each farm, but please call ahead or check their site for further information.